 - When cut in half shows concentric circles

-it is probably a Cramp Ball or King Alfred's Cake - do not eat!
+it is probably a type of fungus - a Cramp Ball or King Alfred's Cake - do not eat!

-These are comparatively common and widespread in England associated with deciduous trees but can be found with conifers.
+These are a comparatively common underground fungus that is widespread in England associated with deciduous trees but can be found with conifers.
 Veined Choiromyces are often irregularly shaped and can protrude through the ground surface and get quite big.
 Found in areas with acid soils they prefer clay.
 Sometimes confused with The Italian White Truffle (Tuber magnatum), their texture, aroma and flavour are completely different.
 The skin is smooth and white to yellowish brown and the inner is closely marbled of the same colours as the skin but with white veins.
 The smell is strong, aromatic at first, becoming unpleasant with age.

 They should not be eaten as they reputedly cause stomach upsets.

 Plant galls can be black or lighter in colour so have been confused with both black and white truffles.
 Black plant galls are shown (and introduced) above, lighter coloured ones here.
 The first one shown may be The Truffle Gall named because of the similarity of it's skin to that of certain species of truffle.
 It is caused by The Truffle Gall Wasp (Andricus quercusradicis) and was found on the roots of an English Oak tree.

 Another plant gall confused with a truffle.
 This was found growing in a hedge above ground.
 It is a Crown gall.

 Another plant gall.
 This one was underground on the roots of a tree.

 This is an Alder root nodule gall - a type of plant gall found on the roots of a Alder tree.